mulesoft-assets/template-sfdc2s4hana-product-migration/README.md

 <!-- Use Case (start) -->
 This Anypoint template serves as a foundation for setting an online sync of products from Salesforce to SAP S/4HANA.

-Use this template if would like to sync products from Salesforce to SAP S/4HANA business partners in manner of one time synchronization by browse toting the HTTP endpoint.
-The template will fetch all products by specified criteria and send it as to SAP S/4HANA to create/update business partner there.
+Use this template if would like to sync products from Salesforce to SAP S/4HANA products in manner of one time synchronization by browse toting the HTTP endpoint.
+The template will fetch all products by specified criteria and send it as to SAP S/4HANA to create/update products there.
 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this template leverages the Mule batch module.
 The batch job is divided into *Process* and *On Complete* stages.
 The integration is triggered by the HTTP endpoint to fetch all the Salesforce Products suitable for migration.
 Fetched products are passed to the batch as input.
-In the batch the business partner is fetched from SAP S/4HANA by its name.
+In the batch the products is fetched from SAP S/4HANA by its name.
-If it exists, its business partner identifier is resolved against SAP S/4HANA.
-If it doesn't exist, then new business partner number is fetched from SAP S/4HANA.
+If it exists, its products identifier is resolved against SAP S/4HANA.
+If it doesn't exist, then new product number is fetched from SAP S/4HANA.
 Afterwards every such product from Salesforce is sent to SAP S/4HANA where it is asynchronously updated or created.
 Finally during the *On Complete* stage the template logs output statistics data into the console and send a notification e-mail with the results of the batch execution.
 <!-- Use Case (end) -->